 Another example is Amazon’s FBA (Fulfilment by Amazon) program that gives you access to Amazon Prime customers.
-This program also lets Amazon manage storage, the packing, and even shipping of ordered products.
+This program also lets Amazon manage storage, packing, and even the shipping of ordered products.

-To start with, you’ll need to send the products to Amazon, who then package and ship them to customers based on orders made.
+To start with, you’ll need to send the products to Amazon, which then package and ship them to customers based on orders made.
 This program attracts some fees, so if you prefer not to deal with shipping this solution is useful for you.

 Shopify offers the most in-depth and widest variety of sales tools ever.
-It’s a huge choice of features and sales tools help you expand your business easily and fast.
+It’s a huge choice of features and sales tools that help you expand your business easily and fast.

 Below are several eCommerce tools that Shopify provides:

 Shopify has all the useful tools you need to help your online business succeed while simplifying your life as an online business owner.
-What’s more, this platform recently came together with Oberlo to offer dropshipping services.
+What’s more, this platform recently came together with Oberlo to offer drop shipping services.

 If you want to include more features on your Shopify dashboard, Shopify comes with a huge app store that you can utilize to advance and grow your eCommerce website.